-Insurance companies must also determine the average cost of claims over time, or loss severity.
-If the average claim resulted in the company paying $1,000, then the actuary will predict that total losses for the upcoming year will be $2,000 (two claims at $1,000 each).
+Insurers must also determine the average cost of claims over time, or loss severity.
+If the average claim resulted in the company paying $1,000, then the Actuary will predict that total losses for the upcoming year will be $2,000 (two claims at $1,000 each).

 The law of large numbers states that as the number of policyholders increases, the more confident the insurance company is its prediction will prove true.
-Therefore, insurance companies attempt to acquire a large number of similar policyholders who all contribute to a fund which will pay the losses.
+Therefore, they attempt to acquire a large number of similar policyholders who all contribute to a fund which will pay the losses.

-This example may help you better understand the law of large numbers and how it relates to insurance:
+This example may help you better understand how the law of large numbers relates to insurance:

 Suppose you had a standard deck of cards containing 52 cards, 13 in each suit.